gustavares/cos-tutorial/TUTORIAL.md

 "dev": "nodemon index.js"
 ```

-Your `package.json` file should look something like this:
+Your `package.json` should look something like this:

 ```json
 {